AdamJohnsonMI/SkuTracker/README.md

 SkuTracker, AKA InventoryManagement, is an inventory management app that allows users to track their inventory.

 The front-end was created with HTML, CSS, JavaScript, and Bootstrap.
-THe back-end was created with Python, Flask, and postgresql as the database.
+The back-end was created with Python, Flask, and postgresql as the database.

 ![ExamplePage](https://user-images.githubusercontent.com/66417986/120581300-93912200-c3f8-11eb-9074-d19aa8c2c03f.png)